 The Trail Official follows the play down field, assisting the Lead Official with making sideline out of bounds calls.
 As the ball approaches the goal area, the Trail Official takes a position near the restraining line, counts players while looking forward and checking back when possible, and is responsible for signaling offside violations.
 The Trail official will shift laterally with the play in order to see obstruction of the free space to goal, off- ball fouls, dangerous follow-through, and three seconds violations.
 She is also responsible for all decisions on her sideline.
 The Trail Official and the C Official share responsibilities for the middle of the field.
-When C must move wide toward the sideline, the Trail Official must move toward the center of the field even with the second inside hash mark, and when C must move toward the sideline.
+When C must move wide toward the sideline, the Trail Official must move toward the center of the field even with the second inside hash mark, and when C must move toward the center of the field even with the second inside hash mark, the Trail Official must move wide toward the sideline.
 The Trail Official must respond to the C Official's adjustments.
-Neither official moves into the center of the field even with the center of the field even with the center of the gener of the field even with the center of the gener of the g
+Neither official moves into the center of the field even with the center hash mark on the 8m arc as this would put either official at a disadvantage should there be a quick transition.